Ang197/asteroids/README.md

 # Asteroids

-A recreation of the 1979 game, Asteroids, with pure JavaScript and HTML
+A recreation of the 1979 game, Asteroids, with pure JavaScript and HTML.

+# Mission:

+Destroy all existing asteroids on screen, and obtain the highest score possible!

 ## Installation